endless-sky/endless-sky-wiki/wiki/C++-Style-Guide.md

 ## auto

-Use "auto" only for variables with a very small scope, and only when writing out the full type name would make the code less readable.
+Use `auto` only for variables with a very small scope, and only when writing out the full type name would make the code less readable.
-That is, do not use "auto" just to save yourself some typing.
+That is, do not use `auto` just to save yourself some typing.
 Code is written once, but read many times, and in general it is going to be helpful to have type names spelled out.

 ## Range-based for